A GUIDE TO ARCHITECTURAL TERMS AND PHRASES

 Let’s begin with a few key terms…

 BIM: BIM stands for "Building Information Modeling."
-It’s a 3D model-based process that architects use to reduce errors and help the client envision a project.
+It’s a 3D model-based process that designers use to reduce errors and help the client envision a project.
 It digitally helps them plan, design and construct buildings and infrastructure.

 Building envelope: A building envelope, also referred to as a building skin, is the physical separator between the interior and exterior of the building.
 The envelope includes things like walls, floors, roofs, fenestrations, and doors.